west-code-development/West/Doc/installations/theta.rst

    make -j 8
    make install

-WEST executables can be compiled using the following script (tested on February 3, 2023):
+WEST executables can be compiled using the following script:

 .. code-block:: bash